• Blog

 • Risk to regulatory timelines

-TecEx Medical provides import compliance support specifically tailored to the needs of the clinical research sector.
+TecEx Medical provides import CARM compliance support specifically tailored to the needs of the clinical research sector.
 Our team works with pharmaceutical sponsors, CROs, and clinical trial vendors to navigate complex regulatory environments with clarity and precision.

 We help ensure that shipments reach their destination on time and in full compliance with Health Canada and CBSA requirements.
 Our clients rely on us for the seamless importation of investigational products, medical devices, lab equipment, and other regulated goods into Canada and other key markets.